 The questions in this framework can help governing bodies identify areas to celebrate or challenge in science and maths, enabling them to work with their senior leaders to drive improvement.
 Governing bodies are increasingly monitored on how well they carry out their roles and responsibilities; unless school leadership is deemed outstanding by Ofsted, a school cannot be judged outstanding.

-We have identified four overarching question areas and in each of these areas are several specific questions, cross-referenced so you can dip into them in any order, showing
+We have identified five overarching question areas and in each of these areas are several specific questions, cross-referenced so you can dip into them in any order, showing

 - why each question is important